How to Conduct a Delphi Survey

 Design the Delphi Survey Research

 Typically, the Delphi survey method is used when a researcher is interested in collecting opinions from experts in a group setting but also wishes to safeguard against the undue influence of participants upon one another.
 Both qualitative and quantitative research methods can be used in a Delphi survey.
-The critical consideration is which approach is most likely to answer the survey questions.
+The critical consideration concerns which approach is most likely to answer the survey questions.
 As a final step, and outside of this basic outline, data from the Delphi survey process can be further validated by follow-up surveys.

 Construct a Delphi Survey Research Sample